Enterprise AI Code Assistants for Air-Gapped Environments

 Tabnine Enterprise (Self-Hosted)

-Overview: Tabnine is an AI code assistant that has been in the market since 2018, making it one of the earlier entrants (originally known for using GPT-2 based models).
-Tabnine’s focus is on privacy and enterprise control – its tagline is “the AI that you control”.
-Tabnine Enterprise offers a comprehensive platform that can run in protected SaaS, on-premises, or in a private cloud depending on customer needs.
-Crucially, Tabnine is the only major commercial vendor that explicitly supports fully air-gapped deployments where the entire solution is hosted inside the customer’s network with zero telemetry or data leaving.
+Overview: Tabnine is an AI code assistant that has been in the market since 2018, making it one of the earlier entrants.
+Tabnine was named a Visionary in the September 2025 Gartner® Magic Quadrant™ for AI Code Assistants, validating its enterprise focus.
+Tabnine's focus is on privacy and enterprise control – its tagline is "the AI that you control".
+Tabnine Enterprise ($39/user/month annual, after sunsetting the free "Basic" tier in April 2025) offers a comprehensive platform that can run in protected SaaS, single-tenant SaaS, VPC deployment, on-premises Kubernetes, or fully air-gapped environments depending on customer needs.
+Crucially, Tabnine is among the few major commercial vendors that explicitly supports fully air-gapped deployments where the entire solution is hosted inside the customer's network with zero telemetry or data leaving.
 This makes Tabnine a leading choice for industries like defense, banking, and others that require on-prem AI.

 Supported Languages and Features: Tabnine’s AI was originally based on training over permissively licensed open-source code.
 It supports a very broad range of programming languages – effectively “any” language, since Tabnine uses large models that have seen many languages and also offers specialized models for certain languages.
 The Tabnine team indicates their LLMs and integrated third-party models cover 600+ languages, libraries, and frameworks.
 In practice, this includes all common languages (Python, Java, C, C++, C#, JavaScript/TypeScript, Go, Ruby, PHP, Kotlin, Swift, etc.) and even less common or domain-specific languages (Matlab, Verilog, etc.), though the quality will be highest for mainstream ones.
 Tabnine provides both code completion (inline suggestions as you type) and an AI chat assistant within the IDE, as well as novel capabilities like “Tabnine Agent” which can perform commands like generating unit tests, doing code review suggestions, fixing errors, writing doc comments, explaining code, and so forth.
 These align with steps of the SDLC: Plan, Create, Test, Review, Fix, Document, Explain, Maintain, as listed in its documentation (essentially, Tabnine’s AI can assist in many phases beyond just writing code).
 Some of these capabilities (e.g. test generation, code explanation) are implemented by chaining prompts or using smaller models locally, but all can function within an on-prem deployment.